paul-rogers/druid/docker/base-docker/README.md

 ### MySQL

-Previous versions of the Druid integration tests included ZK into the image.
+Previous versions of the Druid integration tests included MySQL into the image.
 However, it is easier and more reliable to use the [official image](https://hub.docker.com/_/mysql).

+The Druid database is created on initial startup in `$SHARED_DIR/db`.

 The following is old: